 Is Whale Blubber Still Used?

 For this reason, many states are extremely cautious about whaling.
-Endangered species are protected, and their populations closely monitored.
+Endangered species are protected, and their populations are closely monitored.